polkadot-developers/polkadot-docs/develop/blockchains/maintenance/storage-migrations.md

 - It runs before any pallet's `on_initialize` hooks
 - Critical storage items (like [`block_number`](https://paritytech.github.io/polkadot-sdk/master/frame_system/pallet/struct.Pallet.html#method.block_number){target=\_blank}) may not be set
-- Execution is mandatory and must complete
+- Execution is mandatory and must be completed
 - Careful weight calculation is required to prevent bricking the chain

-When implementing the actual migration logic, your code needs to handle several key responsibilities.
+When implementing the migration logic, your code must handle several vital responsibilities.
 A migration implementation must do the following to operate correctly:

 - Read existing storage values in their original format
 - Transform data to match the new format